kyleshevlin/shevy/README.md

 Here are some features/situations we are hoping to account for in the near future.

-- Add a demo page
-- Responsive behavior &mdash; add the ability to call new maps per breakpoints to redefine scale at different widths.
 - Exception mixins &mdash; The ability to create font sizes that override the main typographical settings.
 - Recall mixins &mdash; If you use the `font-size: 0` hack for `inline-block` layouts, we would like you to be able to write a simple mixin with a heading or paragraph to output the font-sizes for that.
 Ex: `@include recall(h2)`.
 - Handle situations with less than 6 font-sizes